rcastro-lgc/TestCasesGenerator/README.md

 ## 🌐 Web Interface

-ProRef includes a web interface for running scripts and viewing results.
+FuzeTestAI includes a web interface for running scripts and viewing results.

 ### Starting the Web Interface